-We are considered to be an out-of-network provider with respect to some of the largest commercial third-party payors from whom we currently receive reimbursement.
-Physician groups and other healthcare providers may view this negatively and may insist upon only using reference laboratories that are in-network with their patients' insurance companies.
+We are considered to be an out-of-network provider with respect to some larger commercial third-party payors from whom we currently receive reimbursement.
+Physician groups and other healthcare providers may view this negatively and may insist upon only using clinical laboratories that are innetwork with their patients' insurance companies.
 These types of decisions could reduce our revenue, and harm our financial condition.